pratyushraj7/pratyushraj7/README.md

 ### Hello 👋

-Currently, I'm working as a Product Engineer at MaxVal Group, Inc. My fields of interests include Mobile development and Frontend.
-Apart from that, I like problem solving related to Data Structures and Algorithms.
-I am always looking for opportunities to work on something new.
+Currently, I'm working as a Product Engineer at MaxVal Group, Inc. Always looking for opportunities to work on and learn something new.

 Some of my key skills include : Ionic Framework, CSS, JavaScript, C++ and Java.